deckerweb/quick-edit-featured-image/README.md

 ---

-## Custom Tweaks via Constants
+## Custom Tweaks

+#### via Constant:

-To exclude a post type from the adding of the featured Image column, just add a constant to your `wp-config.php` file to a functions.php (of theme or child theme) or via a code snippet plugin.
-Here's an example:
+To exclude a post type from the adding of the Featured Image column, just add a constant to your `wp-config.php` file, to a functions.php (of theme or child theme) or via a code snippet plugin.
+Here's an example – define the constant and add an array of post type slugs (note the square brackets which forming the array!):
 ```
 define( 'QEFI_DISABLED_TYPES', [ 'woohoo-post-type', 'book', 'download-manager-plugin' ] );
 ```

-That would result in NO Featured Image column and quick edit feature for the post type slugins: `woohoo-post-type`, `book` and `download-manager-plugin`
+That would result in **NO** Featured Image column and quick edit feature for these post type slug: `woohoo-post-type`, `book` and `download-manager-plugin`

+#### via Filter (for developers):

+Developers can use the filter `'ddw/quick_edit/post_types_disable'` --> is defined in function `ddw_qefi_post_types_disable()`
+This can be used to define which post types should not be supported (or should still be supported ...).

 ---